andrewgasson/libfledgling/README.md

 	listappend(&list, data2);

 	for (i = 0; i < list.count; i++) {
-		/* To retrieve data, cast to pointer of its type, then deref */ printf("Entry #%d is %d\n", i, *(int*)list.entries[i]);
+		/* Cast entry to a pointer of its type and then deref it */ printf("Entry #%d is %d\n", i, *(int*)list.entries[i]);
 	}